Choctaw Nation of Oklahoma

-Those Choctaw who removed to the Indian Territory, a process that went on into the early 20th century, are federally recognized as the Choctaw Nation of Oklahoma.
-The removals became known as the "Trail of Tears."

-The original territory has expanded and shrunk several times since the 19th century.
+The Choctaw Nation of Oklahoma (Choctaw: Chahta Okla) is a federally recognized Native American tribal nation with an Indian reservation encompassing portions of Southeastern Oklahoma in the United States.

+The Choctaw Nation of Oklahoma (CNO) is one of three federally recognized tribes of Choctaw people, an Indigenous people of the Southeastern Woodlands.
+The other two are the Mississippi Band of Choctaw Indians and Jena Band of Choctaw Indians in Louisiana.
+The U.S. federal government forcibly removed the Choctaw Nation of Oklahoma from their Mississippi homelands in 1831 to 1833 to Indian Territory, later to become Oklahoma.
+A smaller group of Mississippi Choctaw were coerced to migrating to Oklahoma in 1908.

+The Choctaw Nation of Oklahoma is the third-largest tribe in the United States with more than 225,000 tribal citizens.
+A total of 233,126 people live within these boundaries, with its tribal jurisdictional area comprising 10.5 counties in the state.

+At roughly 6952960 acre, the Choctaw Nation's reservation is the second-largest in area after the Navajo Nation, exceeding that of the seven smallest U.S. states (Rhode Island, Delaware, Connecticut, New Jersey, New Hampshire, Vermont, and Massachusetts).
+The reservation borders with the reservations of the Chickasaw Nation, Muscogee (Creek) Nation, and Cherokee Nation, as well as the U.S. states of Texas and Arkansas.
+The original territory has expanded and shrunk several times since the 19th century, reaching its current boundaries in 1867.
+The seat of government is located in Durant, Oklahoma.

 Terminology

-In English, the official name for the area was "Choctaw Nation", as outlined in Article III of the 1866 Reconstruction Treaty following the Civil War.
-During its time of sovereignty within the United States Indian Territory, it also utilized the title "Choctaw Republic".
-Since 1971, it is officially referred to as the Choctaw Nation of Oklahoma.
-The Choctaw Nation maintains a special relationship with both the federal and Oklahoma governments.
+In English, the official name for the reservation was “Choctaw Nation”, as outlined in Article III of the 1866 Reconstruction Treaty following the Civil War.
+During its time of sovereignty within the United States Indian Territory, it also utilized the title “Choctaw Republic”.
+Since 1971, it is officially referred to as the "Choctaw Nation of Oklahoma".
+The Choctaw Nation maintains a government-to-government relationship with both the United States federal government and State of Oklahoma.

-Officially a domestic dependent nation since 1971, in July 2020, the Supreme Court ruled in McGirt v.
-Oklahoma that the eastern area of Oklahoma- about half of the modern state- never lost its status as a Native reservation.
+Officially a domestic dependent nation since 1971, in July 2020 the Supreme Court ruled in McGirt v.
+Oklahoma that the eastern area of Oklahoma—about half of the modern state—never lost its status as a Native reservation.
 This includes the city of Tulsa (located between Muscogee and Cherokee territory).
 The area includes lands of the Chickasaw, Choctaw, Cherokee, Muscogee and Seminole.
-Among other effects, the decision potentially overturns convictions of over a thousand cases in the area involving tribe members convicted under state laws.
-The ruling is based on an 1832 treaty, which the court ruled was still in force, adding that "Because Congress has not said otherwise, we hold the government to its word."
+Among other effects, the decision potentially overturns convictions of over a thousand cases in the area involving tribal citizens convicted under state laws.
+The ruling is based on an 1832 treaty, which the court ruled was still in force, adding that, “Because Congress has not said otherwise, we hold the government to its word.”
 As such, the Choctaw Nation returned from a domestic dependent nation status to that of an Indian reservation.